Nishi-Maeda Station: Lines

-Nishi-Maeda Station is a station on the Kotoden Nagao Line and is located 7.2 km from the terminus of the line at Kawaramachi Station and 8.9 kilometers from Takamatsu-Chikkō Station.
+Nishi-Maeda Station is a station on the Kotoden Nagao Line and is located 7.2 km(4.47387 mi) from the terminus of the line at Kawaramachi Station and 8.9 kilometers from Takamatsu-Chikkō Station.

 Layout

 The station consists of one side platform serving a single track.
 The station is unattended.

 Adjacent stations

 History

 Nishi-Maeda Station opened on April 30, 1912, as a station on the Takamatsu Electric Tramway.
 It was located near the east end of the Yoshida River near Kawaramachi from the current location.
 On November 1, 1943, it became a station on the Takamatsu Kotohira Electric Railway Nagao Line.
 On June 21, 1963, it was moved to the current location.